 Experience the island in all its Caribbean colour, from Rastafari and reggae to the gorgeous unspoiled coast

 So much more than the homeland of reggae superstar Bob Marley, Jamaica is a land of white sand beaches, native cuisine that gave the word 'jerk' a delicious connotation, an artistic culture that punches well above its weight and an Africa-centred religion that for many is a way of life.
-See and hear Rastafari culture on a tour of an indigenous Rastafari village, rest in the refreshing waters of Dunns River Falls, and swim the azure blue waters of Seven Mile Beach.
-From cocktails at Rick's Cafe to a traditional dinner with Montego Bay locals, this eight-day trip will provide plenty of proof Jamaica's truly the Home of All Right.
+See and hear Rastafari culture on a tour of an indigenous Rastafari village, rest in the refreshing waters of Mayfeilds waterfall, and swim the azure blue waters of Seven Mile Beach.
+From an authentic Jamaican cooking class to a traditional dinner with Montego Bay locals, this eight-day trip will provide plenty of proof Jamaica's truly the Home of All Right.

 Short and sweet, this eight-day trip hits the 'must-sees' of Jamaica while allowing you to explore and sample Jamaica's 'real' side